Background pattern

 The duration of treatment should be as short as possible.
 In general, it should be from a few days to 2 weeks and should not exceed 4 weeks, including the gradual withdrawal phase.

-In individual cases, a treatment that exceeds this period may be necessary.
+In individual cases, treatment may be necessary for a longer period.
 However, this should not be done without a medical reevaluation of your condition.

 If you take more Zolpidem Sandoz than you should

-In case of overdose, you should consult a doctor immediately.
+In case of overdose, consult a doctor immediately.

-The signs of overdose (mild) may include drowsiness, dizziness, blurred vision, difficulty speaking, decreased blood pressure, unstable gait and movement, muscle weakness, mental confusion, and hallucinations.
-In cases of severe poisoning, there may be deep sleep to unconsciousness, agitation, respiratory dysfunction, and circulatory collapse.
-Severe cases of overdose with zolpidem (alone or in combination with other central depressants, including alcohol) have been reported, including fatal events.
+The signs of overdose (mild) may include drowsiness, dizziness, blurred vision, difficulty speaking, decreased blood pressure, unsteady gait and movement, muscle weakness, mental confusion, and hallucinations.
+In cases of severe poisoning, it can range from deep sleep to unconsciousness, agitation, respiratory dysfunction, and circulatory collapse.
+Cases of overdose with zolpidem (alone or in combination with other central depressants, including alcohol) with serious consequences (including fatal events) have been reported.

 If you have taken more Zolpidem Sandoz than you should, consult your doctor immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 Continue taking zolpidem as prescribed by your doctor.

-If you want to interrupt treatment, talk to your doctor first.
+If you want to stop treatment, talk to your doctor first.
 Do not stop the medication on your own without medical advice.
-Since the risk of withdrawal symptoms is higher after abrupt discontinuation of treatment, your doctor will advise you to end treatment by gradually reducing the dose, see section 2 Warnings and precautions, Withdrawal.
+Since the risk of withdrawal symptoms is higher after sudden treatment interruption, your doctor will advise you to finish the treatment by gradually reducing the dose, consult the section 2 Warnings and precautions, Withdrawal.

 Stop taking zolpidem and consult a doctor or go to the hospital immediately if:

 You have an allergic reaction (angioedema).
-These signs may include: skin rash with itching, urticaria or hives, swelling of hands, feet, ankles, face, lips or throat that may cause difficulty swallowing or breathing.
+These signs may include: itchy skin rash, urticaria or hives, swelling of hands, feet, ankles, face, lips, or throat that can cause difficulty swallowing or breathing.

-There is evidence of dose dependence of side effects, especially those affecting the central nervous system.
-To reduce these side effects, zolpidem should be taken directly before going to bed or in bed, as recommended.
+There is evidence of dose-dependent side effects, especially those affecting the central nervous system.
+To reduce these side effects, zolpidem should be taken directly before bedtime or in bed, as recommended.
 Side effects are more common in elderly patients.

-Inform your doctor as soon as possible if you have any of the following side effects:
+Inform your doctor as soon as possible if you experience any of the following side effects:

 • drowsiness,